ligato/docs/docs/user-guide/get-vpp-agent.md

 You can implement additional functions and features using VPP agent plugins.

-To learn more about VPP agent plugins, including how to build your own custom plugins, see [plugins](../plugins/plugin-overview.md).
+To learn more about VPP agent plugins, including how to build your own custom plugins, see [plugins](../plugins/plugin-overview.md) and [custom plugin](../plugins/custom-plugin.md).

 ---